ArgumentumGames/Argumentum/README.md

 You can launch the program :

-- either by running the executable.
-On Linux/Mac,
+- either by running the executable "Argumentum.AssetConverter.exe" (Windows) / "Argumentum.AssetConverter" (Mac)
 - or by running the following command from a terminal: "dotnet ./Argumentum.AssetConverter.dll".
 Note: In MacOS after unizipping the App directory, you can open a terminal set to the target directory with a right-click from Finder.